panlanfeng/panlanfeng.github.io/blog/_posts/2017-01-24-inaugural.md

 author: <a href="http://chandlerzuo.github.io/">Chandler</a>
 ---

-As the new president delivered his inaugural speech just 4 days ago, one additional entry was been added to the American Inaugural Address Database.
+As the new president delivered his inaugural speech just 4 days ago, one additional entry was added to the American Inaugural Address Database.
 As a diligent data scientist, I could not help to ask this question: across the history, what are the trends and patterns of inaugural speeches?

 Of course, asking about trends and patterns is too broad for an analytical task.
 Therefore, for my analysis I focus on the following questions: